aejsmith/orion/README.md

 ### Windows

-Building on Windows requires Visual Studio (only 2015 has been tested) and SCons to be installed.
+Building on Windows requires Visual Studio and SCons to be installed.
 All other library dependencies are pre-built and included in the repository.
 SCons needs to be added to your PATH.

+Currently, SCons (2.5.1) does not properly support VS2017.
+However, it works if you run "vcvarsall.bat x64" from the Visual Studio developer command prompt.

 To build Vulkan support, the LunarG Vulkan SDK must be installed.